 - A. At the close of each school year, Hancock Middle School LaBrum Campus holds a ceremony honoring its eighth graders who are being promoted to high school.
 Hancock Middle School LaBrum Campus offers many awards including academic, citizenship, and effort.
 Students may only participate if they meet the academic and behavior criteria set up by the school. - B. Students will not have the privilege of participation in the Closing Exercises if they: - i.
 Have an excessive number of latenesses or absences. - ii.
 Receive an F in any subject for a final grade. - iii.
 Are on behavioral probation at the time of the exercises. - iv.
-Fail to meet the point requirements on the Eighth Grade contract. - C. Students are given three (3) invitations.
-Please respect this and only send three representatives from each family.
-We ask parents that are not using all their invitations to return them to the school so that other families may use them if needed. - D. The eighth grade planning committee sets up various activities throughout the year for the eighth graders and helps to raise funds to lower the cost for the class trip, tee shirt, yearbook, and gown.
+Fail to meet the point requirements on the Eighth Grade contract. - C. Students will be given a limited number of invitations and only guests with a school-issued invitation will be permitted to attend. - D. The eighth grade planning committee sets up various activities throughout the year for the eighth graders and helps to raise funds to lower the cost for the class trip, tee shirt, yearbook, and gown.